Importing SPC & LVT Flooring to the USA — The Complete 2026 Guide

 First Sale Valuation — the most underused duty reduction strategy

 First Sale Valuation is a legal CBP-approved methodology that allows US importers to declare the customs value of goods based on the first sale in the transaction chain — typically the factory price — rather than the last sale (the price from the trading company or intermediary to the US importer).
-For importers sourcing through a trading company or agent, First Sale can reduce the dutiable customs value by 15–25%, delivering a proportional reduction in Section 301 tariff liability.
+For importers sourcing through a trading company or agent, First Sale can reduce the dutiable customs value by 15–25%, delivering a proportional reduction in the duty liability that the ~40% stack is applied to.

 To qualify for First Sale, the importer must demonstrate: (1) that the goods were destined for US export at the time of the first sale, (2) that the first sale price was at arm’s length, and (3) that the documentation chain from factory to buyer is complete.
 Ecoflors, as a direct factory supplier, provides the complete factory invoice, packing list, and supporting documentation required for First Sale claims.
 For importers previously sourcing through trading companies, switching to direct factory sourcing with Ecoflors eliminates the intermediary markup — delivering First Sale benefits without a separate CBP application.

-USTR (Office of the United States Trade Representative) periodically grants temporary product-specific exclusions from Section 301 List 3 tariffs.
-Some vinyl flooring HTS subheadings have received temporary exclusions in the past.
+USTR periodically grants temporary product-specific exclusions from Section 301 List 3 tariffs, and a large batch of exclusions is set to expire on 10 November 2026.
+Flooring is not currently among the active exclusions, so SPC/LVT is fully exposed to the 25% rate.
 Check the USTR exclusion list at ustr.gov before each shipment — exclusions are product-specific, time-limited, and not automatically renewed.
-Ecoflors monitors the exclusion list and notifies active customers when a relevant exclusion applies to their product specification.
+Ecoflors monitors the list and notifies active customers when a relevant exclusion applies to their specification.

 AD/CVD Scope Rulings — What Antidumping Risk Actually Means for SPC

-In addition to Section 301 tariffs, certain vinyl flooring products from China are subject to antidumping (AD) and countervailing duty (CVD) orders.
-AD/CVD orders are separate from Section 301 tariffs and are product-specific — meaning they apply to specific HTS subheadings based on formal USITC (US International Trade Commission) determinations, not to all vinyl flooring from China.
+In addition to the tariff stack, certain flooring products from China are subject to antidumping (AD) and countervailing duty (CVD) orders.
+AD/CVD orders are separate from Section 301 and Section 122 tariffs and are product-specific — they apply to specific HTS subheadings based on formal USITC determinations, not to all flooring from China.
+PVC-based SPC and LVT are not currently under any AD/CVD order — a genuine cost advantage over Chinese engineered-wood and some tile lines.

 | Product | AD/CVD order status | Ecoflors position | Action required |